lebite/Reservations/README.md

   ]
 }
 ```
-### Bare Minimum Requirements:

-A user should be able to:
-- View availability after current datetime
-- Select date and time and view availability within 2.5 hours of selected time if it exists
-- Scroll down and see the collapsed reservation component anchored to the sidebar

-### Stretch Goals:

-A user should be able to
-- Click confirm reservation and have the reservation held for them for five minutes

 ## MongoDB Data Schema
 MongoDB is the best choice for storing this data because  MongoDB is ideal for situations where you expect high write loads.